jmbott/demo-payment-server/README.md

 For full setup follow the `docs/launch_aws_server.md` guide.

 For local setup see the **local_setup.md** file.

 ## Overview

-Web server to demo different payment platforms.
+Web server to demo different payment and messaging platforms.
 Uses the [Flask](http://flask.pocoo.org/) microframework for Python, [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) to contain the application, [Docker](https://www.docker.com/) to containerize the project, and Travis CI